-To find out more, visit the QFF website at www.qff.org.au/resources
+To find out more, visit the Workforce Planning Connect website at www.jobsqueensland.qld.gov.au/wpc

 Fact sheet 2: Calculating your workforce turnover

 WHY MONITORING WORKFORCE TURNOVER IS IMPORTANT

 Workforce turnover can have a negative impact on your business in relation to productivity, customer service, cost and efficiency.
 It also often means a loss of business knowledge around customer history, internal processes and customer relationships, and can result in extra workloads for remaining employees.